COSC3020/recurrent-recurrences-mjschrader307/README.md

 $5\log_{13}(n) + n \in \Theta(n)$

 because the linear term is the dominant one.
-There was a slight power difference between this function and the first one, which ended up not making a difference.

 3.